accurascan/Qatar-Android-SDK/README.md

     livenessCustomization.setGlarePercentage(6/*glareMinPercentage*/, 99/*glareMaxPercentage*/);

-    // must have to call SelfieCameraActivity.getCustomIntent() to create intent Intent intent = SelfieCameraActivity.getCustomIntent(this, livenessCustomization, "your_url");
+    // must have to call SelfieCameraActivity.getCustomIntent() to create intent
+    // kycId is OcrData.getKycId() for qatar id card and RecogResult.kycId for passport MRZ document Intent intent = SelfieCameraActivity.getCustomIntent(this, livenessCustomization, "your_liveness_url","your server url", "your server api key", kycId);
     startActivityForResult(intent, ACCURA_LIVENESS_CAMERA);